11 Must-Do’s for Your Winter Pregnancy

 Let’s start with the basics.
 Winter = COLD.

 I don’t know about you, but I’m a big ole baby when it comes to freezing weather, even when I’m not sacrificing my body to grow another human.
 So, winter always means hot cocoa or an extra cup of hot coffee.
 You might be bummed about the restrictions on caffeine while pregnant.
 Don’t worry!
 Most holiday treats (including the famous Peppermint Mocha at Starbucks) can be made decaf.

 Or stock up on your own stash of brew-at-home coffee made just for pregnant mamas (that’s right: hands off, hubby.)
 It’s called Mommee Coffee and it’s perfect for those of us who still want the daily wake-up and warm-up without the jolt.
 Low-acid, decaf, organic, and Fair Trade Certified.
-Get you a fabulous mama mug, add some holiday creamer, and sip away.
+Get you a fabulous mama mug (how cute is this?) add some holiday creamer, and sip away.

 I also love to stay warm in winter by using a heating pad.
 This is perfect for pregnancy because heating pads can give relief to some of the body soreness caused by pregnancy without raising the body’s core temperature (which is a concern while pregnant and is why hot tubs and extremely hot baths should be avoided.)